Madonna studies: Criticisms

-Advocacy and counter-responses
+Responses

-Numerous academics, mainly Madonna studiers have defended the field.
-One of these justification was the importance of studying modern culture.
-Charles Sykes, of Milwaukee Magazine said that "there's no subject too ridiculous to be a subject of research in academics".
+Scholars, mainly Madonna studiers defended the field.
+One of the justification was the importance of studying modern culture.
+Charles Sykes from Milwaukee Magazine said that "there's no subject too ridiculous to be a subject of research in academics".
 Professor Thomas Ferraro at Duke University described the field as "quite academic in focus, language, and ideology".
-In 1997, in a conversation with The Wall Street Journal, Matt Wray asserted at that time the field is "past its prime now", but added respectfully, "a lot of good work was done on the significance of Madonna".
+In 1997, in a conversation with The Wall Street Journal, Matt Wray asserted at that time the field is "past its prime now", but added "a lot of good work was done on the significance of Madonna".

-In the height of this debate, Jesse Nash, an anthropology professor at Loyola University, said, "it's more conventional to write Madonna off, to write popular culture off.
+During the height of the field, Jesse Nash, an anthropology professor at Loyola University, said, "it's more conventional to write Madonna off, to write popular culture off.
 But that's a big mistake.
 A whole generation is forming opinions based on her".
 To defenders like Schwichtenberg, "Madonna is a figure that is very important to subcultural groups[...]
 To say she doesn't deserve to be studied is very condescending to a lot of people".
-Also, historian Marilyn B. Young reminded that "pop culture has long been studied in universities" and "Madonna's impact is serious".
+Historian Marilyn B. Young also commented that "pop culture has long been studied in universities" and "Madonna's impact is serious".
 Nash goes on to suggest that a figure like Madonna is "key to understanding the times in which they live and, by contrast, other eras".

-Comparisons with historical figures and of previous eras was a constant.
-At first instance, some scholars say Madonna "is worthy of inquiry [today] as Charles Dickens was in the 18th century".
+Some made the comparison of historical figures with Madonna.
+For instance, Orlando Sentinel reported that some deemed Madonna "is worthy of inquiry [today] as Charles Dickens was in the 18th century".
 Lisa Henderson, an assistant professor pondered that "a dissertation on Shakespeare might have been as laughable 300 years ago as a dissertation on Madonna might be today".
 Young also felt that to the generation coming up, "Madonna is more important than Leonard Bernstein".

 Harvard University's Lynne Layton, also commented: "Teaching students how to read popular culture critically is as important as teaching them to read high art".
 Contrary to some student's concerns, Gary Burns and Elizabeth Kizer in Madonna: Like a Dichotomy (1990) found that "students in communication classes find it useful to study Madonna because she is a fascinating and prolific cultural figure".
 In a class devoted to Madonna in 2008, economist and academic Robert M. Grant commented that the "familiarity with Madonna means that it is possible for everyone to contribute to the discussion".
 In regards the criticisms to the field and its authors, Ouellette suggested that "if critics had not been so hostile from the start, and had not spent so much time making scholarly work on Madonna seem ridiculous out of context, they might have been more fair in noting that the essays collected in the Madonna Collection, for instance, are nowhere near uniform celebrations of Madonna as a feminist or even populist idol".